 I studied as an undergraduate at Warwick, gaining a Masters degree in Chemistry.
 During the summer of my third year, I worked with Vas Stavros and his group on a URSS project involving time-resolved spectroscopy.
 Vas prompted me to apply for the DST CDT as a means of doing a PhD in a similar area.

 I completed the DST Master's course in 2017.
-As part of this year, I gained experience in research through two projects.
-I worked at the DTC Research Centre in Maidenhead, under the supervision of Brad Cann.
+As part of the course, I gained experience in research through two projects.
+I worked at the DTC Research Centre in Maidenhead for my first project, supervised Brad Cann.
 There, I used a variety of static analytical methods (FTIR, UV/Vis, microscopy imaging, EPR) to study defects in a suite of brown diamond samples.
-This work was presented as a poster during the 2017 Diamond Conference.

 In the second project, I worked closely with Amber Wassell (Cohort 2) and Stephen Lynch's group at Cardiff University on a project to upgrade and couple a wide-field microscope to a step-scan FTIR spectrometer, for detection of diamond photoluminescence spectra.